 Planning a wedding takes work.
 From the venue to the dress, there's a lot to think about!
 It's common (and totally understandable) to feel overwhelmed.
-But while the occasional restless night is nothing to be concerned about, letting tension and anxiety takeover is far from healthy.
+But while the occasional restless night is nothing to be concerned about, letting tension and anxiety take over is far from healthy.
 One of the best ways to manage pre-wedding stress?
-Schedule some me time.
+Schedule some me-time.

 We talked to Amy Galper, executive director and founder of the New York Institute of Aromatherapy, to find out the essential oils that all brides need leading up to the big day.

 Red mandarin has a citrusy, faintly floral scent that at once uplifts mood and relieves tension.
 "Its aromatic components are really nice for calming the nervous system," notes Galper.
 "Whereas lavender is more sedating, red mandarin is more balancing."
 Try diffusing it in your home or office to evoke a sense of harmony.
-Red mandarin also helps stimulate circulation, harmonize hormones and reduce fluid retention, making it a great oil for massage (particularly during your month cycle).
+Red mandarin also helps stimulate circulation, harmonize hormones, and reduce fluid retention, making it a great oil for massage (particularly during your monthly cycle).

 Marjoram has an herbaceous aroma and medicinal benefits.
 An antispasmodic, it helps alleviate muscle aches and pain and relaxes physical tightness from stress (or your pre-wedding workout plan).
 Try diluting a few drops and apply to the back of your neck—or anywhere you're feeling tension.
-Marjoram also possesses protective abilities, clearing germs and boosting immunity.
-Because who wants to be sick leading up to or on their big day?
+Marjoram also possesses protective abilities, clearing germs and boosting immunity—because who wants to be sick leading up to, or on, their big day?